Alberto Noguera: Baku

 At the end of August 2013, Noguera agreed to a one-year deal at FC Baku of the Azerbaijan Premier League.
 He scored his first professional goal on 15 February of the following year, netting the last in a 2–0 home defeat of Neftçi PFK.

 Back to Spain

 Following the expiration of his contract, Noguera returned to his homeland, joining CF Trival Valderas in the third tier.
 On 18 July 2015, he signed with CF Fuenlabrada of the same league.

-Roughly one year later, Noguera moved to fellow league team Lorca FC.
+Roughly one year later, Noguera moved to fellow third-division team Lorca FC.
 He achieved promotion to Segunda División in 2017, contributing three goals.
 He scored his first as a professional in his country on 11 March 2018, but in a 3–1 away loss against Real Zaragoza.
 The side would also be immediately relegated, after a 21st-place finish.

 Noguera signed a two-year contract with CD Numancia on 26 June 2018.
 On 26 December, after being sparingly used, he was loaned to third-tier Racing de Santander until the following 30 June.